PCOS Testing in Singapore: Where to Go, What It Costs, and the Panel That Gets Skipped

 Your three routes

-Endocrinologist or gynaecologist?
+Endocrinologist or gynecologist?

 What subsidies actually cover